PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--organizationId` (string): (required)
 - `--name` (string): Name of a policy object, unique within the organization (alphanumeric, space, dash, or underscore characters only)
 - `--category` (string): Category of a policy object (one of: adaptivePolicy, network)
-- `--type` (string): Type of a policy object (one of: adaptivePolicyIpv4Cidr, fqdn, ipAndMask, cidr)
+- `--type` (string): Type of a policy object (one of: adaptivePolicyIpv4Cidr, cidr, fqdn, ipAndMask)
 - `--cidr` (string): CIDR Value of a policy object (e.g. 10.11.12.1/24")
 - `--fqdn` (string): Fully qualified domain name of policy object (e.g. "example.com")
 - `--mask` (string): Mask of a policy object (e.g. "255.255.0.0")